If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 This is the third legal page you need on your website, along with Terms and Conditions.
 You also incorporate it in your Terms and Conditions by reference, and this way, your readers are bound by them.

-A disclaimer basically protects you for the content you publish on your website, so people don’t sue you.
+A disclaimer basically protects you from the content you publish on your website, so people don’t sue you.
+These are legal notices you give for limitation of liability.

 Again, I know the legal stuff can be intimidating and a lot to sift through!